Demiladepy/v2v/README.md

 **V2V — From voice to value, in seconds.**

-*UNILAG–AFRETEC Digital Inclusion Hackathon · 2026*
+*Young People in Tech Hackathon · 2026*

 </div>